The Scott Apartment

 Everyone needs a little time-out to relax and for many that may involve a little pampering, the chance to experience new therapies, or simply some dedicated ‘me time’ to enjoy or practise disciplines which bring a sense of well-being and good health.Find Out More

 "We have really enjoyed the comfort and high standards of The Scott Apartment.
 Every room is tastefully furnished with extremely high end products.
 Explored the area and enjoyed eating out especially at Lemon & Thyme and The Cobbles.
 We would be happy to stay here again.
-Thanks to Mary for welcoming us on arrival."Sheila & Pete
+Thanks to the housekeeper for welcoming us on arrival."Sheila & Pete

 "We had a wonderful time in Kelso.
 The Scott Apartment is marvellous.
 The décor and interior design is magnificent.
 This property is by far the most superior of all the properties we have visited.
 The Cream Chimney nearby is excellent for lunch, especially with your dog.
 We shall be telling friends about this wonderful apartment.Mr & Mrs Hislop

 "Had a great time!
 Loved the flat and loved Kelso.
 The people were so friendly and the surrounding countryside is beautiful.
 We took the boat to the Farne Islands to look at the seals.
 We will come back for the Puffers in the right season.
-Restaurants: Lemon & Thyme, The Cobles, Contented Vine were all very good.
+Restaurants: Lemon & Thyme, The Cobbles, Contented Vine were all very good.
 Also bought excellent lobster from D R Collin fish shop."Mr & Mrs Savage

 "We have thoroughly enjoyed our stay in Kelso.
 The Scott Apartment was a great base - very comfortable and with everything we needed and more.
 Kelso is lovely town and we have had great days exploring the area and doing a number of walks.
 We will definitely come back to the Scottish Borders and would be very happy to stay here again!
-Mary, the housekeeper, was very welcoming!"Mr & Mrs Clements
+The housekeeper, was very welcoming!"Mr & Mrs Clements

 "We loved Kelso and The Scott Apartment.
 Well positioned, well appointment and super comfortable.
 Highlights for us were Floors Castle, walks down the river, lovely meals at the Cobbles and White Swan and meeting the locals!"Sanderson Family